DCT

 The Invention Explained

-• Problem Addressed: As a continuation of the application for the ’527 Patent, the ’270 Patent addresses the same technical problems of spillage, temperature change, and loss of freshness in opened beverage bottles. (’270 Patent, col. 1:18-47).
+• Problem Addressed: As a continuation of the application leading to the ’527 Patent, the ’270 Patent addresses the same technical problem of protecting and resealing beverages in non-reclosable bottles (’270 Patent, col. 1:21-48).

 Key Claims at a Glance

-• Essential elements of independent claim 5 include:
+• The essential elements of independent claim 5 include:

-• A base portion with a sidewall and bottom.
+• A base portion with a sidewall and a bottom wall.

-• An upper portion with a cylindrical body section, a narrower lower section, and a narrower neck section.
+• An upper portion with an internal cavity, a cylindrical body section, a narrower lower section, and a narrower neck section.

-• The upper portion's lower section is configured to threadably engage the base portion.
+• The upper portion's lower section is configured to be inserted into and threadably engage the base portion's sidewall.

 III.
 The Accused Instrumentality